Gujarat Subah: Under Aurangzeb (1658–1707)

 After the imprisonment of Prince Murad Bakhsh and the desertion of Prince Dara Shikoh, Aurangzeb went through his first coronation in July 1658.
-He forgave Maharaja Jaswant Singh of Jodhpur and appointed him as the viceroy of Gujarat in reward for deserting Prince Dara Shikoh before the battle of Deorai.
+As reward for deserting Dara Shikoh before the battle of Deorai, Aurangzeb appointed Raja Jaswant Singh of Jodhpur as viceroy of Gujarat and restored to him the title of "Maharaja".
 Qutb-ud-din Khan served as acting viceroy after Maharaja Jaswant Singh and temporarily annexed Navanagar (renamed to Islamnagar) into the Mughal Empire.
 He was succeeded by Mahabat Khan as the next viceroy of Gujarat.

 Edicts issued by Aurangzeb include a ban of the cultivation of the poppy plant and the appointment of a censor of public morals to enforce the laws of Islam and a prohibition of intoxicants (distilled spirits, bhang, etc.).
-Aurangzeb's farman of 1665 prohibited a large number of burdensome taxes levied by the imperial officials of Gujarat.
-On the other hand, Aurangzeb required Hindu merchants to keep their shops open on the auspicious days of pancham, amvas, and the ekadashi; moreover, he prohibited Hindus from celebrating certain Diwali and Holi customs.
-He enacted equalized, but discriminatory, excise duties on the sale of commodities with Muslims paying 2.50% (for two years) but Hindus paying 5.0% (indefinitely).
+Aurangzeb's farman of 1665 prohibited a large number of illegal and burdensome taxes levied by the imperial officials of Gujarat.
+In the same farman, Aurangzeb required Hindu merchants to keep their shops open on the auspicious days of pancham, amvas, and the ekadashi.
+Moreover, he ordered his officers to prevent Hindus from lighting Diwali lamps in bazaars, to stop the theft of sticks for use in Holi fires, banned the use of obscene language on Diwali and Holi, and ordered potters to not make statues of animate beings on the festivals of 'Id, Shab-i-Barat and days of ‘Urs.
+He enacted excise duties on the sale of commodities valued over Rs.
+52 with Muslims paying 2.5% Hindus paying 5.0%.
+Within two years, the duty on Muslims was remitted but kept for Hindus, and officials were ordered to ensure Hindus did not mix their goods with those of Muslims to avoid the tax.

 In January 1664, Maratha leader Shivaji plundered Surat and emptied its riches.
 Under the next viceroy Bahadur Khan (Khan Jahan Koka), on account of Shivaji's attacks against the state and island-fortress of Janjira, an alliance was struck the Sidi ruler of Janjira and the Mughal Empire.
 Maharaja Jaswant Singh was appointed the viceroy for a second time and Navanagar was partially restored to its ruler.
-The next viceroy, Muhammad Amin Khan, took office in 1672 and, unusually, held it for 10 years.
+The next viceroy, Muhammad Amin Khan, took office in 1672 and, unusually, held it for a long period of 10 years.
 During this time, Muhammad Amin Khan dealt with the revolt of Rao Gopinath, the ruler of Idar, a number of edicts from Aurangzeb highlighting the theocratic of his rule, and the jaziya (capitation tax) on all non-Muslims throughout the Mughal Empire (poor paid 12 dirhams per head, middle class paid 24 dirhams per head, and the rich paid 48 dirhams per head).